SS Jeremiah O'Brien

 Maritime National Historical Park

-Four historic Bay Area ships are floating museums at the Maritime National Historical Park , the Wharf’s most authentic attraction....
+Four historic ships are floating museums at this national park, the Wharf’s most authentic attraction.
+Moored along Hyde St Pier,...

-Alcatraz: for almost 150 years, the name has given the innocent chills and the guilty cold sweats.
-Over the years it’s been the nation’s first military prison, a forbidding maximum-security penitentiary and disputed territory between Native American activists and the FBI.
-No wonder that first step you take off the ferry and onto ‘the Rock’ seems to cue ominous music: dunh-dunh-dunnnnh!
+Alcatraz: for over 150 years, the name has given the innocent chills and the guilty cold sweats.
+Over the decades, it’s been the nation’s first military prison, a forbidding maximum-security penitentiary and disputed territory between Native American activists and the FBI.
+No wonder that first step you take onto ‘the Rock’ seems to cue ominous music: dunh-dunh-dunnnnh!

 When the 18th Amendment to the Constitution declared selling liquor a crime in 1922, rebellious Jazz Agers weren’t prepared to give up their tipple – and gangsters kept the booze coming.
 Authorities were determined to make a public example of criminal ringleaders, and in 1934 the Federal Bureau of Prisons took over Alcatraz as a prominent showcase for its crime-fighting efforts.
 ‘The Rock’ averaged only 264 inmates, but its roster read like an America’s Most Wanted list.
 A-list criminals doing time on Alcatraz included Chicago crime boss Al ‘Scarface’ Capone, dapper kidnapper George ‘Machine Gun’ Kelly, hot-headed Harlem mafioso and sometime poet ‘Bumpy’ Johnson, and Morton Sobell, the military contractor found guilty of Soviet espionage along with Julius and Ethel Rosenberg.